rashardci/rashardci.github.io/index.md

 ![playBall](https://www.google.com/logos/doodles/2025/mlb-fall-classic-2025-6753651837110842.2-sdrk.png)

 Nor[mani](https://youtu.be/OKg6oJbhY3s?si=thR4_JHrADmBj8fj) maybe dwayne was an undercover The Secretary of the Navy Bill Nelson The Office of the Chief of Naval Operations NASA Science Congressmember Karen Bass Normani i thought he was in a sexual relationship with our manager bc he said ethiopian girls are hard to get, an asked if i was into blackplanet for fuckkin bitchiz Nicki Minaj and after muna died he said people are always dying around you Canonical Red Hat Summit they were running #jenkins on #Ubuntu_14_04 and it was end of life so if its not being supported its not ubuntu if used in that context of a security company for outgoing communication  @nasa-jpl Goldstone Deep Space Communications Complex thats y i threw  a tantrum!
 ABC7 Morning Show Mori & Associates NASA Astronaut Jonny Kim Congressmember Karen Bass the operating system maintenace was dangerous for any admins reputation, #Dwayne is Black from #D_C and was competative with me , boppin in the office listening to 2 Chainz im a child and the neighborhood [dance academy](https://youtu.be/XZD8U6BUUwA?si=qOWhtElevdRj5Ou0) ; [Dance411](https://www.youtube.com/@Dance411) says we should [dance](https://youtu.be/8RGUavirXbQ?si=GB-G-lYHJQGKkdaX) to [everyone](https://youtu.be/v5gBfbz-M24?si=X93Nm5V8_3wGNJQI) in the community, thats some [#PineSolCamelKoolPimPRap](https://www.youtube.com/watch?v=tU3p6mz-uxU0)!
 Lindsey Horvath Laurie Leshin ExploreAstro at Caltech/IPAC NASA's Perseverance Mars Rover i listened an i like new beats but he was looking for a strip club partner Jada Pinkett Smith is will in the military ?
-National Museum of the Marine Corps [saturday choreo](https://youtu.be/MpEDwup5O3M?si=XuBKRY3Gflw07XKw)
+National Museum of the Marine Corps [saturday choreo](https://y

-<iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fpermalink.php%3Fstory_fbid%3Dpfbid0dQFMMP13Dxv6UudfnHjP2q8XyP7Q9RTNNuf7Cmh85xfC8CUbSTVJ96ikTQvV2aTel%26id%3D100084464911565&show_text=true&width=500" width="500" height="723" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 ![@blackgirlscode `learn_logging`](https://dev.splunk.com/developer-program/assets/images/dark/Logo.svg)
 [https://dev.splunk.com OR dev.splunk.com](https://dev.splunk.com/)
 ![@splunk @nasa-jpl](https://dev.splunk.com/developer-program/assets/images/dark/WelcomeLogo.svg)

-<iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fpermalink.php%3Fstory_fbid%3Dpfbid0fRYHvHE68aSdVT13e7WK2HG8nNxESURYhJmft4o8xnHpyE3Ko33dyWwpioq8R8rYl%26id%3D100084464911565&show_text=true&width=500" width="500" height="965" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 ![NEOGEO @libretro](https://ia801202.us.archive.org/34/items/2020-super-baseball-ccm/2020%20Super%20Baseball%20-%20Cartridge%20-%20Top.jpg)
 [2020 Super Baseball (set 3)](https://www.retrogames.cc/arcade-games/2020-super-baseball-set-3.html) / [snes](https://nintendo.fandom.com/wiki/Super_Baseball_2020) : [wiki](https://strategywiki.org/wiki/File:Super_Baseball_2020_US_Genesis_box.jpg) [*](https://wiki.neogeodev.org/index.php?title=2020_Super_Baseball) : [pedia](https://en.wikipedia.org/wiki/Super_Baseball_2020)